SimonScholz/simonscholz.github.io/content/tutorials/commercetools-api-java-sdk-kotlin/index.md

 ```

 1. Get the latest order object from Commercetools
-2. Copy the existing billing address by creating a draft object and only modify the postal code
+2. Copy the existing billing address by using the `toDraftBuilder()` function and only modify the postal code
 3. Create an instance of `OrderSetBillingAddressAction`
 4. Execute the update on the order using the `ProjectApiRoot`, which has been passed to the constructor
+5. Be aware that commercetools uses versioning to avoid concurrent modifications of domain objects.
+Due to this the latest version of a domain object, e.g. order, has to be passed with the update request.

+Note: Using `toDraftBuilder()` on existing objects is really handy when using the SDK, because the API only allows to update whole objects like addresses.
+So if you wanted to update the billing address using Postman or any other rest client you´d be forced to copy over the whole existing address into the request payload.
+Therefore using `toDraftBuilder()` is way more convenient as it allows to just pass the new postal code or whatever needs to be changed.

 ## Run the code